AI4OPT/OPFGenerator/docs/src/io.md

-`OPFGenerator` provides utilities to save/load files in the HDF5 and JSON formats.
+`PGLearn` provides utilities to save/load files in the HDF5 and JSON formats.

 ## HDF5